 1 Month after you Move

 Unpacking and home arrangement are gradual processes that may take months before you achieve your taste in your new home.
-Start with the bed linens, kitchenware, the content of suitcase and other essentials to avoid being overwhelmed by the unpacking process.
+Your moving packing list plays a significant role here as you know what items are packed and in which box.
+Start with the bed linens, kitchenware, the content of the suitcase and other essentials to avoid being overwhelmed by the unpacking process.
 Go from one room to the other till you are done with unpacking the rest of the house after you have unpacked the important items.
+The unpacking process is also a critical part of the moving checklist which helps you avoid unpacking any item which needed your urgent attention.
 A fresh start in a new and clean home is incomparable.

 - Give your home a good, thorough cleaning during the first week after the move.
 These include dusting all surfaces, mopping and vacuuming.
 Arrange for a professional cleaning company to do the job for you during the first month if you lack time to do it yourself.
 Check the status of your security deposit with your old home landlord if it was a rented apartment.
 To avoid your check getting lost on the way, make sure the landlord knows your new address.